 Except as otherwise specified herein, no person (including persons engaged by the hospital in administratively responsible positions shall exercise clinical privileges in the hospital unless and until that person applies for and receives appointment to the medical staff or is granted temporary privileges as set forth in these bylaws, or, with respect to allied health practitioners, has been granted a service authorization or privileges under applicable medical staff policies.
-By applying to the medical staff for initial appointment or reappointment (or, in the case of members of the honorary staff, by accepting an appointment to that category), the applicant acknowledges responsibility to first review these bylaws and medical staff rules, regulations and policies, and agrees that throughout any period of membership that person will comply with the responsibilities of medical staff as they exist and as they may be modified from time to time.
+By applying to the medical staff for initial appointment or reappointment (or, in the case of members of the honorary staff, by accepting an appointment to that category), the applicant acknowledges responsibility to first review these bylaws and medical staff rules, regulations and policies, and agrees that throughout any period of membership that person will comply with the responsibilities of medical staff membership and with the bylaws, rules and regulations and policies of the medical staff as they exist and as they may be modified from time to time.
 Appointment to the medical staff shall confer on the appointee only such clinical privileges as have been granted in accordance with these bylaws.